cdk8s-team/cdk8s/rfc/helm-synthesis.md

 └── templates/      # The templates folder.
 This would contain the generated manifest files └── crds/           # The crds folder.
 This would host all the custom resource definitions needed by the helm chart
 ```

+NOTE:
+* Any user changes to this structure would be overwritten the next time synthesis takes place.

 This structure would be created using [sscaff](https://github.com/cdklabs/node-sscaff) in the directory mentioned by `--output` flag. `sscaff` will allow us to copy an entire folder structure as suggested above, with capability of substituting keys and applying pre/post node.js hooks on it.